-- For either story/photo stars or local business stars, you’ll need to post in the associated course’s topic in the FLRC Challenge forum.
+- For either story/photo stars, you’ll need to post in the associated course’s topic in the FLRC Challenge forum.
 There is a Post Using This Template button in the first message that you can click to create a reply with the proper formatting for the leaderboard code to recognize your post.
 You must post your report in the proper topic and on the same calendar day as the run to get credit.

 - Per-Course Age Group Competition: For the most part, this competition works exactly as in any typical race—the male and female with the fastest times for each course win.
 However, there are two notes:

 - The runners winning the prizes for fastest overall times on each course are not also eligible for their age-group prizes.
 The age-group prizes will go to the people who place second in the age groups of the winners.

 - Runners who age up to a new age group during the year, such as from 39 to 40, may compete in both groups for age-group awards.
 For instance, if 39-year-old Des Linden participates in the FLRC Challenge, her runs on a particular course through her birthday on July 8th would be counted for the 30-39 age group, and her runs after July 8th would be counted for the 40-49 age group.
 Given that she’s Des Linden, it’s likely she’d win both age groups.
 Those of you whose age ends with a 9, think of this as one of the few rewards of getting older.

 - Per-Course Best Average Time Competition: This competition has two caveats: